PrathikUmbarji/SingleCycleRISCV/README.md

 # SingleCycleRISCV
-design Single Cycle RISC-V processor using system verilog
+design of Single Cycle RISC-V processor using system verilog